 Python basics refresher

-ITEC 3160 Python Programming for Data Analysis,
+ITEC 3160 Programming for Data Analysis,

 Cengiz Günay